I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 I watched everything flash past me as I thought about school.
 Then, I thought about my old school.
 My old friends.
 I held back my tears.
 This was a new life.
 I was going to try and be a new person.

-I walked through the front doors trying to stay as small as possible so people didn’t have to push past me.
-I needed to find the front office, so that I could collect my timetable.
-I had looked it over on the school website, but the printer was still packed and I hadn’t memorised it.
+I walked through the front doors trying to stay as small as possible so that people didn’t have to push past me.
+I needed to find the front office and collect my timetable.

 ‘Watch where you’re going next time,’ he mumbled gruffly as he stood up.
 He flicked his blonde hair back and glared at me.